cavtools/cav/docs/00_getting_started.md

 ```

 You don't have to do what I do.
 With Cav, you can organize your code however you
-like.
-Just remember to keep your browser-only code and server-only code away
+like, more or less.
+Just remember to keep your browser-only code and server-only
-from each other on the dependency graph.
+code away from each other on the dependency graph.
 </details>

 Let's render the `App` to the page using a `<root>/assets/bundle.tsx` file: